robfost/academic-portfolio/uno-project/README.md

-# UNO Project (C++)
+# UNO Project

-This was a final academic project designed to simulate gameplay mechanics similar to the card game UNO.
-The application allows users to enter player names and conduct multiple rounds of play, with operator overloading used to present card and player status cleanly in output.
+This project was developed as part of academic coursework in C++.
+It simulates core elements of the card game UNO, including player setup, card representation, and basic game flow.
+The program utilizes object-oriented design principles and operator overloading to manage gameplay and display output.

-## Project Overview
+## Overview

-- The program initializes player data and executes the game loop through the `Game` class.
+- Initializes multiple players and prompts for user input
-- Operator overloads allow `Card` and `Player` objects to be displayed in a readable format.
+- Implements a game loop through the `Game` class
-- Includes basic interaction prompts and replay capability.
+- Uses overloaded `<<` operators to display `Card` and `Player` objects
-- Game logic is distributed across external header files (`main.h`, `game.h`), which structured the core functionality.
+- Modular structure with supporting header files (`main.h`, `game.h`, etc.)

 ## Technologies Used

 - C++
-- Standard Template Library (STL): `vector`, `string`, `ostream`
+- Standard Template Library (`vector`, `string`, `iostream`)
-- Object-Oriented Design and Encapsulation
+- Object-Oriented Programming
 - Operator Overloading
-- Header File Modularization
+- Header File Organization

 ## Status

-This project remains incomplete and was submitted as part of final coursework.
-Source files are preserved for archival and learning purposes.
-Future updates may include a complete rule set, full card deck logic, and win/loss conditions.
+This project remains incomplete and is preserved as a learning artifact and example of early design work.
+Future revisions may include expanded rule logic, card deck management, and win/loss conditions.